ehharding/Angular-Laws/README.md

 https://github.com/ehharding/webstorm-settings.git for the Upstream URL, and click <strong>Overwrite Local</strong>.
 You should be prompted to enter a token to verify permissions.
 Contact me, and I will gladly provide the token.
 After this is done, you should have all the IDE settings required.

-You may need to go through a setup routine for the [Material Theme UI](https://plugins.jetbrains.com/plugin/8006-material-theme-ui).
-Personally I use the Night Owl theme.
+You may need to go through a setup routine for the [Material Theme UI](https://plugins.jetbrains.com/plugin/8006-material-theme-ui) plugin.
+Personally, I use the Night Owl theme.

+Finally, while Chrome, Edge, Firefox, and Opera are supported as browsers, I would highly recommend [Firefox](https://www.mozilla.org/en-US/new/) as your core development browser.
+You will need it to properly run the project unit tests, anyways.

 ### Installing Project Dependencies
 You must now install the necessary dependencies for the project via NPM.
 From WebStorm's Terminal command line: